BRGM/ComPASS/doc/wells.rst

 --------------

-The :func:`simulation.init <ComPASS.simulation.base.init>` function has a keyword parameter (*wells*) that can be used to pass a list of well objects.
+The :func:`simulation.init <ComPASS.simulation.base.init>` function has a keyword parameter (*wells*) that is used to pass a function which creates a list of well objects.

-A well object is defined in two steps:
-    1. its geometry
-    2. its role (producer/injector)

-The well geometry is defined providing a list of mesh edges in random order.
+A well object is created using its geometry providing a list of oriented edges (from wellhead downwards) in random order, with the :func:`simulation.create_well_from_segments <ComPASS.wells.wells.create_well_from_segments>` function.
 Edges will be automatically sorted.
 The only condition is that all edges can be chained up to the well head that must be unique.
-Well edges are defined as a pair of mesh vertices.
+Well edges are defined as a pair of mesh vertices oriented from wellhead downwards.

-Convenience functions are availabe for simple geometries:
+Convenience functions are availabe for simple geometries
-  - for vertical wells, init the geometry using the :func:`simulation.create_vertical_well <ComPASS.wells.wells.create_vertical_well>` function
+  - for vertical wells, create the well geometry using the :func:`well = simulation.create_vertical_well((Wx,Wy)) <ComPASS.wells.wells.create_vertical_well>` function,
+  - for a well described by a list of ordered nodes (describing the well from top to bottom), create the well geometry using the
+    :func:`well = simulation.create_single_branch_well(nodes) <ComPASS.wells.wells.create_single_branch_well>` function.

 Once the `well` object is created :
   1. It's a good practice to define a well id which must be a unique integer.